Call for Papers

 Robert M. Netting Best Student Paper Prize

-The Culture and Agriculture section of the American Anthropological Association is soliciting papers for the Robert M. Netting Prize and Graduate Fellowship.
-The winner will receive a $500 prize and mentorship from the Co-Editors of Culture, Agriculture, Food, & Environment (CAFE), with the goal of revising the paper for publication.
+The Culture and Agriculture section of the American Anthropological Association solicits papers for the Robert M. Netting Prize and Graduate Fellowship.
+The winner will receive a prize award and mentorship from the Co-Editors of Culture, Agriculture, Food, & Environment (CAFE), with the goal of revising the paper for publication.

-Submissions should draw on relevant literature from any subfield of Anthropology, and present data from original research related to livelihoods based on either crop, livestock, forestry, or fisheries production or any broader systems of management linked to agricultural and environmental resources.
-Papers should be limited to a maximum of 8,000 words, including endnotes, appendices, and references, and should follow the American Anthropologist format style.
+Submissions draw on relevant literature from any subfield of Anthropology, and present data from original research related to livelihoods based on either crop, livestock, forestry, or fisheries production or any broader systems of management linked to agricultural and environmental resources.

 Previous Winners